 To help support your horse during the muddy seasons, try one of these 4 easy natural solutions:

 - Another great line of defence we like to have on hand is doTERRA OnGuard Protective Mist.
-Clean your horse's legs fully and spray the area you are concerned about once dry.
-You can use this as a preventative and if you see the beginnings of the condition.
+Clean your horse's legs fully and once dry, spray the area you're concerned about.
+You can use this as a preventive measure and if you see the beginnings of the condition.
 OnGuard Protective Mist comes ready to use in a 27 ml mist bottle and also works great as a hand and surface cleaner for riders.
 Alternatively, see below for a great DIY recipe.

 - A great barrier to leave on for specific spots is On Guard toothpaste or other natural toothpaste infused with OnGuard Protective essential oil blend.
 Alternatively to OnGuard, try any of the essential oils listed below.